 Spanish protests swell as jobless march on Madrid

-MADRID (Reuters) - Hundreds of unemployed Spaniards who had walked hundreds of miles to Madrid joined protests on Saturday against Prime Minister Mariano Rajoy's government and its handling of an economic crisis.
+MADRID (Reuters) - Hundreds of unemployed Spaniards who had walked hundreds of kilometers (miles) to Madrid joined protests on Saturday against Prime Minister Mariano Rajoy's government and its handling of an economic crisis.

 Demonstrations have swollen across Spain since the center-right government announced 65 billion euros ($79 billion) in new spending cuts two weeks ago to cut its deficit and avert a full-blown bailout, with firefighters and police joining a mass protest on Thursday.